leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 This pattern of thought is typical for writing recursive functions on `Nat`.
 First, identify what to do for `zero`.
-Then, determine how to transform a result for an arbitrary `Nat` into a result for its successor.
+Then, determine how to transform a result for an arbitrary `Nat` into a result for its successor, and apply this transformation to the result of the recursive call.
 This pattern is called _structural recursion_.

 Unlike many languages, Lean ensures by default that every recursive function will eventually reach a base case.
 From a programming perspective, this rules out accidental infinite loops.
 But this feature is especially important when proving theorems, where infinite loops cause major difficulties.
-A consequence of this is that Lean will not accept a version of `even` that attempts to invoke it recursively on the original number:
+A consequence of this is that Lean will not accept a version of `even` that attempts to invoke itself recursively on the original number:

 ```Lean
 {{#example_in Examples/Intro.lean evenLoops}}